cfpb/hmda-frontend/src/documentation/markdown/2018/filing-faq.md

 ![2018 annual filing dates](https://raw.githubusercontent.com/cfpb/hmda-frontend/master/src/documentation/markdown/images/annual_filing.png)

 ### Should I file quarterly?
 Beginning January 1, 2020, the 2015 HMDA Final Rule requires quarterly reporting for financial institutions that reported a combined total of at least 60,000 applications and covered loans, excluding purchased covered loans, for the preceding calendar year.
 Thus, in addition to their annual data submission, these larger-volume reporters will submit HMDA data for each of the first three quarters of the year on a quarterly basis.
-Further information can be found in <a target="_blank" rel="noopener noreferrer" href="https://www.consumerfinance.gov/rules-policy/regulations/1003/5/#a-1-ii"><a target="_blank" rel="noopener noreferrer" href="https://www.consumerfinance.gov/rules-policy/regulations/1003/5/#a-1-ii">Regulation C, 12 CFR 1003.5(a)(1)(ii)</a></a>.
+Further information can be found in <a target="_blank" rel="noopener noreferrer" href="https://www.consumerfinance.gov/rules-policy/regulations/1003/5/#a-1-ii">Regulation C, 12 CFR 1003.5(a)(1)(ii)</a>.

 ## Resubmissions